oxenprogrammer/live_answers_client/README.md

 - run `yarn` to install the dependencies.
 - run `yarn start` to start the local server on port `3000`.

-NB: You may need to change the server url to localhost incase of `cors` in both the AnswerForm and AnswerList components. `127.0.0.1:4001/api/v1/answers`
+NB: You may need to change the server url to localhost in both the AnswerForm and AnswerList components. `127.0.0.1:4001/api/v1/answers` to use your local server of the backend.
 ### Tests
 - run `yarn test`